MihuNt3r/authy/README.md

 - API documentation via Swagger
 - Domain-Driven Design (DDD) architecture

+## Caching

+This project implements JWT token caching using Redis.
+When a user logs in, their JWT token and payload are cached in Redis, allowing faster authentication and user info retrieval.

 ## Domain Model

 This project uses DDD concepts, including Entities and Value Objects: